 Turn Your Smoothie into a Meal

 As-is, my tomato smoothie has 5 grams of protein.
-If I want to use it as a meal, then I add 1 serving of Protein Smoothie Boost to bring it up to 15 grams of protein + 4 additional grams of healthy fat.
+If I want to use it as a meal, then I add 1 serving of my protein powder recipe to bring it up to 15 grams of protein + 4 additional grams of healthy fat.
 This helps keep me full longer as well as energized.

 You can also add collagen powder to this smoothie, and it shouldn’t alter the taste too much but add extra protein + healthy fats.
 My fav brand is Vital Proteins (I get it at Costco).